-However, when it comes to actually create an effective employee rewards program, most organizations are unaware of where to begin.
+Though all organizations today are aware of the importance of rewarding their employees; but, when it comes to actually building an effective employee rewards program, most organizations are unaware of where to begin.

-Discussed below are some useful tips that can help organizations for setting up an effective employee rewards program:
+Discussed below are some useful tips for setting up an effective employee rewards program:

-Employee temperaments and personalities differ significantly which essentially means that the things they value and gain motivation from are also quite distinct.
-The good news is that despite these differences, there are still some common motivation patterns shared by the employees from the same team or division.
+Temperaments and personalities of employees can differ significantly.
+This essentially means that what they value and derive motivation from can be quite distinct.
+The good news is that despite these differences, there are still some common motivation factors shared by the employees from the same team or division.

-Learning about these motivation factors can help in establishing a strong base for an efficient employee rewards program.
-It might be impossible for companies to individually interview every employee to learn about what motivates them.
+Learning about these general motivation factors can help in establishing a strong base for designing an effective employee rewards program.
+Otherwise, it is quite impossible for organizations to figure about what motivates individual employees separately.

 2. Set Meaningful Rewards Criteria

-A successful rewards program is one that is based on meaningful criteria rather than favoritism or arbitrary picking.
-Employee recognition should be considered as something special that can be achieved through hard work and commitment.
+A successful rewards program is one that is based on meaningful criteria to avoid biases or random actions.
+Employee recognition should be considered as something special that can be received only through hard work and commitment.

-It should not be perceived as something like an entitlement for employees who have good relationships with their managers or team leaders.
-Most importantly, every employee should have an equal fighting chance to be part of the program, irrespective of their level and role within the organization.
+It should not be perceived as an entitlement for employees who have good relationships with their managers or team leaders.
+Most importantly, each employee should have sufficient opportunity to receive recognition, irrespective of their level and role within the organization.
 This can be ensured only by clearly defining the criteria that employees would need to fulfil to be considered for the reward.

 3. Form a Review Committee

 Irrespective of the size of an organization, forming a committee to oversee the employee recognition program is highly advisable.
 The committee may consist of just a few senior and mid-level managers, to begin with.
-The size of the committee can be increased at a later stage if the companies feel the need for the same.
+The size of the committee can be increased at a later stage if the organizations feels the need for the same.

 This in itself can prove to be a reward for the employees who get the opportunity to take up the role.